maxgrok/maxgrok.github/content/posts/2020-07-30-arlans-masterclass-a-review.md

 slug: arlanwashere
 draft: true
 date: 2020-07-30T11:01:47.314Z
-description: "This is a review of Arlan Hamilton's masterclass course on fundraising. "
+description: "This is a review of Arlan Hamilton's masterclass course on fundraising."
 category: ArlanWasHere
 tags:
   - Arlan